oracle/oracle-database-operator/docs/ordsservices/autoupgrade.md

       autoUpgradeAPEX: true
 ```

-The OrdsSrvs controller will create a PersistentVolumeClaim (PVC) for the PV and mount it in the pod’s container at /opt/oracle/apex.
+The OrdsSrvs controller will create a `PersistentVolumeClaim` (PVC) for the PV and mount it in the pod’s container at `/opt/oracle/apex`.

 The volume can be static or dynamic.
-If the volume is empty, the init container will wait until it finds apex.zip at the mount point.
+If the volume is empty, then the init container will wait until it finds `apex.zip` at the mount point.
 The init container logs the following message:

 ``` bash